project-zot/zot/examples/README.md

 ## Identity-based Authorization

 Allowing actions on one or more repository paths can be tied to user identities.
-An additional per-repository default policy can be specified for identities not in the whitelist.
+Two additional per-repository policies can be specified for identities not in the whitelist:
+- anonymousPolicy - applied for unathenticated users.
+- defaultPolicy - applied for authenticated users.

 Furthermore, a global admin policy can also be specified which can override per-repository policies.

 Glob patterns can also be used as repository paths.